FAQ On Writing

 “I’d be curious to know if you keep a list of subjects/titles… or just a bunch of starts.”

-Yes, JaniceI have drafts.
+Yes, I have drafts.

-At any give time, I have like 1–3 dozen drafts in Medium and a running list of ideas.
+At any give time, I have like 1–3 dozen drafts and a running list of ideas.
 And yeah, sometimes I start writing and decide I’m not really feeling it, so I table it.
 I just ship what I want to ship most each day.

 How long do you sit in between drafts?